Ile-ife Osun State, Nigeria Travel Guide

 They assist with routes and ticket costs.

-Most local transport options require cash.
+Most of the local transport options require cash.
 Keep small denominations ready for ease of transaction.

 Bargain politely for fares.

 While current options are traditional, infrastructure development continues across Nigeria.
-Future projects could improve road networks and potentially introduce more diverse modes of transport.
+Future projects could improve road networks and potentially introduce more assorted methods of transport.

 A major interstate bus line with routes connecting to Ile-Ife.